-You should keep records that will give the information needed to figure the deduction according to these rules.
+You should keep records that will give the information needed to figure the deduction ac-RECORDS cording to these rules.
 Also keep canceled checks or account statements and receipts of the expenses paid to prove the deductions you claim.

 Job Search Expenses